 This notice explains what information we collect, when we collect it and how we use this.
 During the course of our activities we will process personal data (which may be held on paper, electronically, or otherwise) about you and we recognise the need to treat it in an appropriate and lawful manner.
 The purpose of this notice is to make you aware of how we will handle your information.

-# [insert name of RSL] (“we” or “us”) is committed to a policy of protecting the rights of individuals with respect to the processing of their personal data and adhere to guidelines published in the Data Protection Act of 2018 (the 2018 Act) and the General Data Protection Regulation (EU) 2016/679 (GDPR), together with any domestic laws subsequently enacted.
+# [insert name of RSL] (“we” or “us”) is committed to a policy of protecting the rights of individuals with respect to the processing of their personal data and adhere to guidelines published in the UK GDPR and Data Protection Act of 2018 (the 2018 Act), together with any domestic laws subsequently enacted.
 We collect and use personal data for a variety of reasons.

 We are registered as a Data Controller with the Office of the Information Commissioner (ICO) under registration number #[insert Data Controller number] and we are the data controller of any personal data that you provide to us.